 Employees may be caught victim to the Availability Heuristic, an unconscious bias that keeps them from seeing opportunities and options outside of what is familiar to them (Tversky & Kahneman, 1974).
 We’ve found that companies benefit tremendously when they create opportunities for remote employees to connect and learn cross-functionally.

-Best practice: Focus on creating connections across the organization, especially among your remote employees.
+Best practice: Focus on creating connections across the organization, especially among remote employees.
 One of our favorite tools for easily orchestrating these connections is the Donut Slack app.

 Bonus: Remote Work Checklist!